 For a small town, there is also a high proportion of single, often educated, people living in Coloma.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Coloma.

-Being a small town, Coloma does not have a public transit system used by locals to get to and from work.
+Coloma is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Coloma in 2022 was $47,165, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $188,660 for a family of four.
 However, Coloma contains both very wealthy and poor people as well.